kanduvisla/cycler/README.md

     // If it's a note off, we need to inform cycler that there is a note off.
     // Cycler will return the channel that was assigned, so we can pass it through: byte channel = cycler_note_off(inNote);
-    // TODO: Check if this does not result in an infinite loop:
     MIDI.sendNoteOff(inNote, inVelocity, channel);
 }